TBCX

 tbcx::load in

-Synopsis — Load a .tbcx artifact, install precompiled entities, and execute the top-level block.
+Synopsis — Load a .tbcx artifact, install precompiled entities, and execute the top-level block in the caller’s current namespace.

 Parameters